MicrosoftDocs/customer-voice/cv-docs/alerts.md

 ## Delete an alert

 You can delete an alert that isn't required anymore.
-You can only delete an alert by using the alerts grid.<!--note from editor: Suggested.-->
+You can only delete an alert by using the alerts grid.

 1. Open the **Alerts** report.